 Choosing the right messaging platform

 Ultimately the choice should be driven by your audience.
+Perhaps you’ve already got a website or an app that you’d like to add a chatbot to?
 One of the key reasons people are building bots is “app fatigue”.
 The stat everyone throws around is “the average American installs zero new apps per month” — it’s not quite true, but the point remains: We need to meet customers where they already are.
 What is your audience’s favourite messaging app?

 We’ve produced an extensive review of messaging app platforms that are suitable for chatbots, which is good background reading.
 Make this decision based on hard evidence if you can, rather than trying to match up the demographics of your audience and the apps.
 In the same way that you would review Google Analytics before rebuilding a website in order to know which browsers and devices you need to support, you should aim to collect data from your audience on which messaging apps they use.

 Facebook Messenger is by far the most popular option, with over 1 billion monthly active users and strong support from Facebook to grow the platform.
 We’d recommend looking at Messenger first unless you have particular anonymity requirements or you need to support basic devices that only use SMS.

 Interactions can be delivered differently for SMS and Facebook Messenger bots

 We like to capture requirements as user stories, since they force us all to think from the end user’s perspective and help us to prioritise the requirement.
 A user story always has the same format: